 If you need to sell your holdings, do it in the primary market, where you will get the best price.

 If you are in a hurry to sell, the secondary market may be an option.
-The official NAV rate is published on the first banking day of each month, what is shown during the month on NGM is not, I want to emphasize not always the official NAV rate, as fund units may have been traded in the secondary market at a different rate than the official NAV.
+The official NAV rate is published on the first banking day of each month, what is shown during the month on NGM is not, I want to stress, not always the official NAV rate, as fund shares may have been traded in the secondary market at a different rate than the official NAV.